Skip to main content Skip to secondary navigation

 The FUEL program, provided by the Woods Institute for the Environment of the Stanford Doerr School of Sustainability, seeks to provide a real world primer for undergraduate students on critical issues of environmental concern, by opening up conversations with policymakers and professionals in careers at the forefront of solutions.
 The program is open to Stanford undergraduates who are sophomores, juniors and seniors, and to co-terms who are still in undergraduate status (bachelor's degree not conferred).
 The Woods Institute for the Environment offers the FUEL program at no cost to students.

-Fall 2023 Program Details - The Sustainability of Agriculture in California
+Fall 2024 Program Details - The Sustainability of Agriculture and Dairy in California

-This year's theme is The Sustainability of Agriculture in California, where students will have the opportunity to explore the intersection of science, policy, advocacy, and environmental justice by engaging with local farmers/farm owners, advocates and advisors, policymakers, and state agency leaders.
-We will explore the complexities of these topics through discussions with invited speakers on campus, and through field trips to Sacramento and Salinas where students will get to interact with key people and perspectives in this industry.
+This year's theme is The Sustainability of Agriculture and Dairy in California, where students will have the opportunity to explore the intersection of science, technology, policy, advocacy, and environmental justice by engaging with local farmers/farm owners, dairy owners, advocates and advisors, policymakers, and state agency leaders.
+We will explore the complexities of these topics through discussions with invited speakers on campus, and through field trips to Salinas and Point Reyes Station + Sacramento where students will get to interact with key people and perspectives in this industry.
+This year's theme is a revision of last year's program with the addition of sustainability in the California dairy industry.

 Please see the FAQs below for additional information

-Proposed Fall 2023 Schedule (all meetings will be in-person):
+Proposed Fall 2024 Schedule (all meetings will be in-person, and accepted students are expected to attend all events):

--Week 2 - Friday, October 20 - Farmer Perspectives and Equity Challenges in CA - David Mancera (Director, Kitchen Table Advisors; Agricultural Member, CA State Board of Food and Agriculture; Board Member, Big Sur Land Trust)
+-Week 3 - Friday, November 1 - Farmer Perspectives and Equity Challenges in CA - David Mancera (CEO, The Cultiva; Principal Consultant, Mancera Consulting Group; Agricultural Member, CA State Board of Food and Agriculture; Board Member, Big Sur Land Trust)

 Field Trips